fairseq2.model_checkpoint

 The loaders support:

 • Memory-efficient lazy loading to avoid loading entire checkpoints into memory at once if the underlying format allows it.
-In particular relevant for large checkpoints that may not fit entirely in memory.
+In particular relevant for large checkpoints that may not fit entirely into memory.

 • On-the-fly tensor resharding across different distributed configurations.